 I present three different simulation exercises.
-In all exercises I have three binary covariates $white_i, FRPL_i$, and ELL_i , and a binary outcome $pass_i$.
-There are 58 aggregate groups in each example, where in the Rhode Island data a group is a school district-year pair (each school district in a given year), and in all simulation exercises I assume there are 2000 individuals in each group.
+In all exercises I have three binary covariates $white_i, econ_i$, and ELL_i , and a binary outcome $pass_i$.
+There are 50 groups in each example, where in the Rhode Island data a group is a school district, and in all simulation exercises I assume there are 2000 individuals in each group.

-In the first exercises, I choose a joint distribution such that the marginal distribution over groups of each covariate approximately matches the marginal distribution over groups of each aggregate-level covariate in the Rhode Island data, as plotted in Figure 1.
+In the first exercise, I choose a joint distribution such that the marginal distribution over groups of each covariate approximately matches the marginal distribution over groups of each aggregatelevel covariate in the Rhode Island data, as plotted in Figure 1.